 So you are planning a trip to Disneyland?
 Or maybe a trip to Southern California and Disney is one stop?
 What else is there is do in the area?
 The Los Angeles area and Southern California is a wealth of vacation activity.

 No trip to Southern California would be complete without a glimpse of Hollywood.
-Even if you have never visited this star studded corner of the world you will be sure to recognize many of its famous landmarks.
+Even if you have never visited this star-studded corner of the world you will be sure to recognize many of its famous landmarks.
 While you can view the sites that make this city famous on your own a guided tour may be right for those not familiar with the area.
-Seeing some of the sites that are usually seen on TV or a trip through Beverly Hills offer fun for any star seeker.
-Make sure to bring your sun glasses and your loaded camera.
+Seeing some of the sites that are usually seen on TV or a trip through Beverly Hills offers fun for any star seeker.
+Make sure to bring your sunglasses and your loaded camera.
 You never know who you might see!